 With small tourism numbers, Moldova is off the radar for most travellers.
 But if you’re thinking of braving the area, know these hidden gems first.

-Story and Photos by Wendy Dessler
+Story by Wendy Dessler

 Moldova, a country that borders Ukraine and Romania, is home to a population of roughly 3.6 million people.
 It’s been a little over 26 years since Moldova first claimed its independence, splitting from the Soviet Union during the collapse of communism.